Apocalypse – English Lyrics

 Flood is rising up on your knees

-➔ Present Continuous (is rising) + preposition (on)
+➔ Present Continuous (is rising) to describe an action happening now.

 -